lotskseniya/Homework6/README.md

-Two tasks (Task 1 & Task 3) were made in February and Task 2 - made recently with new knoledge of about .scss
+Two tasks (Task 1 & Task 3) were made in February and Task 2 - made recently with new knowledge about .scss